-The Washington Implied Consent Law states that anyone who operates a motor vehicle is required to provide a breath or BAC test if an officer suspects DUI.
-Of course, a driver can refuse to take a DUI test, but in many cases the penalty for refusing to submit the breath or BAC test can be much harsher than providing it.
+The Washington Implied Consent Law mandates that all licensed drivers implicitly consent to providing a breathalyzer test if an officer suspects DUI.
+You can refuse to take a sobriety test, but in many cases, the penalty for refusing is harsher than complying.

-After a DUI conviction related to the Washington Implied Consent Law, you can apply for a restricted license by meeting certain requirements, one of which is obtaining Washington SR22 insurance.
-You can find details about obtaining a Washington SR22 financial responsibility certificate on the Washington DOL website.
-Additional information about implied consent in Washington is available on the Washington State Legislature website.
+You can apply for a restricted license by meeting specific requirements after Washington Implied Consent Law conviction.
+One condition for license reinstatement is to obtain Washington SR22 insurance.
+You’ll find details about obtaining a Washington SR22 financial responsibility certificate on the Washington DOL website.

 Licensed UltraCar Insurance agents specialize in providing quick, accurate Washington SR22 certificate filings.
 When you’re eligible to reinstate your license, call us for a no-obligation consultation.
 Or, click the button for a fast online Washington SR22 insurance quote.

 This article was last updated on June 19th, 2020 by UltraCar Insurance